awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 + [Contacts handled incoming](historical-metrics-definitions.md#contacts-handled-incoming-historical)
 + [Contacts transferred in](historical-metrics-definitions.md#contacts-transferred-in-historical)

-In addition, note the following fixes for CTRs and the agent event stream for chat contacts:
+In addition, note the following fixes for contact records and the agent event stream for chat contacts:
-+ CTRs: There was an issue in the Attributes section of a chat CTR where the initiation method is **API** for both disconnect and transfer contacts\.
++ Contact records: There was an issue in the **Attributes** section of a chat contact record where the initiation method is **API** for both disconnect and transfer contacts\.
 With this fix, the initiation method correctly reflect **Disconnect** and **Transfer**, respectively\.
 + Agent event stream: Chat contacts created from disconnect flows now have **Disconnect** as the initiation method\.

 ## March 2021<a name="metrics-changes-new-intervals-hmr-march2021"></a>